Roads – 2. Legal agreement

 Section 38 agreements

-An S38 agreement contains clauses which commit land owners, developers and the council to certain duties and responsibilities to ensure that an acceptable standard of highway is adopted.
+A S38 agreement contains clauses which commit land owners, developers and the council to certain duties and responsibilities to ensure that an acceptable standard of highway is constructed and adopted.

 Before entering into a Section 38 agreement the land owner or developer must: